-Selecting this course will help students interested in careers that are enhanced by having an artistic background such as: jeweller, animator, interior decorator, make-up artist, photographer, potter, set/stage designer, beauty therapist, draftsperson, digital or graphic designer, interior designer, landscaper, architect, fashion designer and more.
+Selecting this course will help students interested in careers enhanced by having an artistic background such as: jeweller, animator, interior decorator, make-up artist, photographer, potter, set/stage designer, beauty therapist, draftsperson, digital or graphic designer, interior designer, landscaper, architect, fashion designer and more.

 Students learn valuable skills in preparation for Certificate II Visual Arts in Year 11 and 12.

-It is advisable to select at least one of the Visual Art units if they are interested in studying art in Year 11 and 12.
+It is advisable to select at least one of the Visual Art units if students are interested in studying Art in Year 11 and 12.

-The content of this course is different each semester so students who enjoy visual art can choose Art/Craft in both semesters of Year 10
+The content of this course is different each semester so students who enjoy Visual Art can choose Art/Craft in both semesters of Year 10.